 This article follows on from my recent experience with the P&T member Stuart Birrell following a complaint made against me by P&T member David Turner in 2018.
-I believe it highlights how P&T, as with FPWS, how the goalposts are moved to suit their agenda.
+I believe it highlights how P&T, as with the FPWS, are moving the goalposts the as and when it suits their agenda.

 Pyramus and Thisbe Club - Double standards ?

-Mr Andrew Schofield is the author of both emails - is he aware that they could be construed as double standards?
+Mr Andrew Schofield of schofield surveyors is the author of both emails - is he aware that they could be construed as double standards?

 Mr Andrew Schofield of Schofield Chartered Surveyors in his capacity as National & London Branch Secretary of the Pyramus and Thisbe Club handed out the P&T’s decisions in regard to two different complaints.
 Mr Schofield’s emails to the recipients are shown verbatim below.

 The first complaint highlighted below was raised by Mr Philip Antino of APA Property Consultants based in Chelmsford.
 Lee Kyson’s understanding is that Mr Antino’s complaint was founded on Mr Alistair Redler withholding information which ultimately cost his appointing owner £50k.
 If this is incorrect Lee would be grateful for any clarification and this information will be amended accordingly.

 The second complaint was from fellow P&T member David Turner who raised the complaint with RICS, Faculty of Party Wall Surveyors, Pyramus and Thisbe Club and Chartered Institue of Building in respect of an ex parte Award that I served.
 David Turner subsequently confirmed in court that the ex parte Award was valid.